Apoorvakothari/mobilicis/README.md

 > This will start the development server and client and you should be able to see your client running at [`http://localhost:3000`](http://localhost:3000) in your browser and browser at [`http://localhost:5000`](http://localhost:5000) .

-## Source Code
+## Code explanations

-The source code for Mobilicis is available on GitHub: https://github.com/Apoorvakothari/mobilicis

-The source code for this project is divided into Two folders, with each folder containing different files that serve different purposes.
+The entire project is a monorepo consisting of a frontend built using Next.js with tailwind css and a backend written in Node-Express and a Mongo Database

+### Project Structure

+**Frontend**
-The src folder contains the main source code for the project, including the API routes, controllers, and database models.
-The public folder contains the static assets for the frontend application, such as images and fonts.
+The frontend folder contains the main source code for the frontend application.
+This includes the pages, components, styles, and utility functions.

-The components folder contains reusable React components that are used throughout the frontend application.
-The pages folder contains the different pages of the frontend application, each represented by a separate file.
+- pages: Contains the different pages of the frontend application, each represented by a separate file.
+- components: Contains reusable React components that are used throughout the frontend application.
+- styles: Contains the global styles for the frontend application.
+- hooks: Contains custom React hooks used by the frontend application

-The utils folder contains utility functions and modules that are used throughout the project, such as database connection functions and data processing functions.
+- utils: Contains utility functions and modules that are used throughout the project, such as database connection functions and data processing functions.
+- interface: Contains TypeScript interfaces used throughout the frontend application.

+**Backend**
+The backend folder contains the main source code for the backend API.
+This includes the routes, controllers, models, and database connection functions.

+- config: Contains the application configuration files
-The API routes are defined in the routes folder, with each route having a corresponding controller function defined in the controllers folder.
-The controllers are responsible for processing the data and returning it to the client in the correct format.
+- routes: Defines the API routes, with each route having a corresponding controller function defined in the controllers folder.
+- controllers: Processes the data apply thr business logic and returns it to the client in the correct format.
+- services: Contains services used by the backend server to interact with external entities like Database and other APIs

-The database models are defined in the models folder, with each model representing a different collection in the MongoDB database.
-The models define the structure of the data and provide methods for interacting with the database.
+- models: Defines the structure of the data and provides methods for interacting with the database.

-## Hostname and URL

-Mobilicis is hosted on Vercel, which provides fast and reliable hosting for web applications and can be accessed at the following URL: https://mobilicis-nu.vercel.app/
+- utils: Contains utility functions and modules that are used throughout the project, such as database connection functions and data processing functions.

-### Local Development
+### Technology Stack

-To run the Mobilicis website locally, follow these steps:

-1.Clone the GitHub repository to your local machine.
-2.Install the necessary dependencies by running npm install.
-3.Start the local development server by running npm run dev.
+The project is built with the following technologies:

+- Next.js: Next.js is a popular React framework that offers server-side rendering and other performance optimizations out of the box, making it a great choice for building high-performance web applications.
+- Tailwind: Tailwind CSS is a utility-first CSS framework that offers a lot of pre-defined styles and classes, making it easy to style components without writing custom CSS.
+- Typescript: TypeScript is a typed superset of JavaScript that offers static type checking, making it easier to catch errors during development and improve code maintainability.
+- TanStack: TanStack is a set of open source technologies including React, TypeScript, GraphQL, and Prisma, which together provide an efficient and streamlined way to build scalable web applications.
+- Node.js: Node.js is a popular server-side JavaScript runtime that offers a non-blocking I/O model and a rich ecosystem of third-party libraries, making it a great choice for building scalable web applications.
+- Express.js: Express.js is a minimalist web framework for Node.js that provides a lot of flexibility and a rich set of features for building web applications.
+- MongoDB: Mongo is a popular NoSQL database that offers high performance, scalability, and flexibility, making it a great choice for storing and managing large amounts of unstructured data.
+Here it is used to store the sample data provided in the "sample_data.json" file, which is then used to fetch specific data based on the requirements given in the task.